Kernix13/beginner-git-commands/README.md

 Here is where I'm a little fuzzy on the steps.
 I think you may have to do a pull request to get changes from other contributors.
 Make sure you are on the `master` or `main` branch then do `git pull`.

-A merge conflict when 2 or more people change the same code/content but with different values and you run the command `git merge branch-name`.
-However, I'm not sure a contributor would actually run that command.
+A merge conflict is when 2 or more people change the same code/content but with different values and you run the command `git merge branch-name`.
+However, I don't think a contributor would actually run that command.

 But if you did, in VS Code you will see something like: